patchon/pam-onelogin/README.md

 **:warning: NOTE :warning:**
 * This should **only** be used as proof-of-concept - **you have been warned**.

+## Why ?
+Well the reason is quite simple,
+* If you have an organization that uses [OneLogin](https://www.onelogin.com) for user and group administration and you want to utilize this on servers, you can simply use this pam/nss-stack.
+This gives you the benefit of moving the administration for user, groups **and** access from your servers to [OneLogin](https://www.onelogin.com).

 ## :computer: How do I use it ?
 ### Prerequisites